leanderloew/cursors-devcontainer-ruff-starter/README.md

 ## Running a Jupyter Notebook
 - Just create a new notebook (I like to put them all in a folder called notebooks)
-- Open it in vs-code
+- Open it in VS-Code
-- The first time you open it you need to select the python environment select:
+- The first time you open it you need to select the Python environment:
-    - Sleect the corner at the top right
+    - Select the corner at the top right
     - Then click Python Environments...
     - Then select the conda environment: * conda (Python 3.13.1) /opt/conda/bin/python (Recommended)

 ## Running the Debugger
 - Navigate to the file you want to run and debug
 - Set your breakpoints in the file
-- Click on the top right corner at the "play file", and clikc Python Debugger: Debug Python File
+- Click on the top right corner at the "play file", and click Python Debugger: Debug Python File
-- Remember to use the "Debug Console" to manipulate variables and such.
+- Remember to use the "Debug Console" to manipulate variables and such

 ## Questions:
 - Why micromamba and not uv?
-    - In a scientific context you often need to install packages with binary requirements, that are published through conda, mciromabab is (mostly) conda complient and almost as fast as uv.
+    - In a scientific context you often need to install packages with binary requirements that are published through conda.
+Micromamba is (mostly) conda compliant and almost as fast as uv.
 If uv would ever support conda packages, I would switch.
 - Why docker?
-    - I have experiemented with all sorts of environemnt managers and in the end of the day you always have to install some complicated dependencies and ship the whole thing, nothing beats a dockerized environment.
+    - I have experimented with all sorts of environment managers and at the end of the day you always have to install some complicated dependencies and ship the whole thing - nothing beats a dockerized environment.
 - Why all that linting?
-    - I'm not a perfectionist, but a big beliver in the value of typed code, especially now that we have AI assistance and the small overhead of typing is negligeable.
+    - I'm not a perfectionist, but a big believer in the value of typed code, especially now that we have AI assistance and the small overhead of typing is negligible.

-## Background.
+## Background
-After 8 years working with Pyhton, I have set up hundreds of environments and it was a pain every time.
-What starts simple often ends up with a mess.
-Howver, as a reuslt setting up an environemnt with this project brings me absolute joy.
-Yes it's opinionatd, and yes it's highly specific to VS-Code / Cursors, but I'm so happy with it I wanted to share it.
+After 8 years working with Python, I have set up hundreds of environments and it was a pain every time.
+What starts simple often ends up as a mess.
+However, as a result, setting up an environment with this project brings me absolute joy.
+Yes it's opinionated, and yes it's highly specific to VS-Code / Cursors, but I'm so happy with it I wanted to share it.

-Some small delightful things.
-I used to set up JP-servers in docker compose and I could never get it ti remember to auto-import local dependencies, this is automatically done here using the jupyter.runStartupCommands :).
+Some small delightful things: I used to set up JP-servers in docker compose and I could never get it to remember to auto-import local dependencies - this is automatically done here using the jupyter.runStartupCommands :)
 Even setting up small things like, did I point to the right python path?
-Can I import my local dependencies?
-Etc... it was always a pain.
+Can I import my local dependencies? etc... it was always a pain.
-I'm also a strong beliver to have the absolute exact same dev environemnt to the deployemnt environemnt (even if this means having to ship a slightly larger docker image to prod).
+I'm also a strong believer in having the absolute exact same dev environment as the deployment environment (even if this means having to ship a slightly larger docker image to prod).

 Another thing that is nicely solved here is bringing your own base container.
-This was another big pain, e.g. I try to install a complicated package like seleniumbase, an absolute pain, now I can just use their provided docker image and build my project on top of it, while still having all the necessary packages guruatneed and the exact same micromamabe env every time:)
+This was another big pain, e.g. I try to install a complicated package like seleniumbase - an absolute pain.
+Now I can just use their provided docker image and build my project on top of it, while still having all the necessary packages guaranteed and the exact same micromamba env every time :)

 I'm sure there are many more things I'm missing, but I'm happy with the result and I hope you will be too.

 ## Next Steps:
-- Addding a simple fastapi server, with some best practisces I have learned over the years.
+- Adding a simple FastAPI server, with some best practices I have learned over the years
-- Setting up a simple CI/CD pipeline using github actions and deploying to various cloud providers.
+- Setting up a simple CI/CD pipeline using GitHub Actions and deploying to various cloud providers
-- Setting up a simple logging monitoring observability stack.
+- Setting up a simple logging monitoring observability stack
-- Settign up a simple DB.
+- Setting up a simple DB